ThiagoBorgesLima/health_insurance/README.md

 By sorted list (model):
  - The sales team needs to make 23800 calls, to contact 31% of customers on the list, then will reach 80% of those interested in car insurance ( see Gain: intersection yellow x orange line).

-RESULT: Making 23800 calls, the model is 2.56 times better than the random list.
+**RESULT:** Making 23800 calls, the model is 2.56 times better than the random list (see Lift: intersection yellow x orange line).

 <img src="https://github.com/ThiagoBorgesLima/health_insurance/blob/master/references/xgboost_yellow.png" width="900" height="475"><br>